Syneos Health Schedules Fourth - GuruFocus.com

 MORRISVILLE, N.C., Feb.
-08, 2023 (GLOBE NEWSWIRE) -- Syneos Health® (SYNH, Financial), the only fully integrated biopharmaceutical solutions organization, will release its fourth quarter and full year 2022 financial results on Thursday, February 16, 2023, prior to its earnings call at 8:00 a.m.
+08, 2023 (GLOBE NEWSWIRE) -- Syneos Health® (Nasdaq:SYNH), the only fully integrated biopharmaceutical solutions organization, will release its fourth quarter and full year 2022 financial results on Thursday, February 16, 2023, prior to its earnings call at 8:00 a.m.
 ET.

 To listen only and view the presentation slides via the live webcast, join from the Investor Relations section of the Syneos Health website at investor.syneoshealth.com.